 Each county in the state shall be entitled, annually, to one honorary scholarship at the University of Illinois, for the benefit of children of veterans of WWI, WWII, Korean War, the Vietnam Conflict and any time on or after August 2, 1990 and until those persons in service are no longer eligible for the Southwest Asia Service Medal.
 Preference is given to the children of deceased and disabled veterans.
 Such children shall be entitled to receive, without charge for tuition, instruction in any or all departments of the University for a term of at least four (4) consecutive years.
 Details may be obtained from the University's Financial Aid Office.

 Camping & Admission Fees

 Fishing and hunting licenses are not required for disabled veterans receiving 10% or greater service-connected compensation, or total disability pension benefits.
-To acquire a permit, contact your local Veterans Service office.
+Veterans who served abroad may be eligible for half-price licenses.

 Visit the Illinois Department of Veterans Affairs website for more information on any of these programs.

 Military benefits are always changing.
 Keep up with everything from pay to health care by subscribing to Military.com, and get access to up-to-date pay charts and more with all latest benefits delivered straight to your inbox.